← Articles·📿 Tradition & Practice8 min read

 What is the Satyanarayana Katha?

 The Satyanarayana Katha is the sacred story traditionally recited as part of the Satyanarayana Vrat.
 It is not merely a myth told for entertainment.
 It is a devotional narrative that illustrates the spiritual meaning of worshipping Lord Satyanarayana — a form of Vishnu associated with truth, grace, and righteous living.
+(For a chapter-by-chapter walkthrough of who appears in the story and what happens to them, see our guide to the vrat's story and practice.)

 Why the vrat is incomplete without the story